cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 ### Using the Arch User Repository (AUR)

-To install the plugin from the Arch User Repository, follow these steps:
+To install the plugin from the [AUR](https://aur.archlinux.org/packages/kubectl-cnpg), follow these steps:

 ```sh
 git clone https://aur.archlinux.org/kubectl-cnpg.git